Researchers Get Closer to Finding the Origins of the Enigmatic Guanches…and No, They are Not Atlanteans

 - Just a Few Men Controlled Reproduction in Prehistory and Dominate World Genetics Today

 - Gene Flow and Counter Current—Hopi Sea Voyages From the Lost Continent of Mu

-Thus, you can see that no one can say for certain exactly when or how the Guanches arrived at the Canary Islands, or how often they had undocumented contact with outside populations.
-They apparently had no skill at navigation at sea – they didn’t even have any recognizable boats - when they were “first” encountered by outsiders in the 15th century.
-As the researchers admit in their article :
+No one can say for certain exactly when or how the Guanches arrived at the Canary Islands, or how often they had undocumented contact with outside populations.
+They apparently had no skill at navigation at sea – they didn’t even have any recognizable boats - when they were “first” encountered by the Spanish in the 15th century.
+As the researchers admitted in their 2017 paper :

 “Though radiocarbon dates on archaeological remains such as charcoal, seeds, and domestic animal bones suggest that people have inhabited the islands since the 5th century BCE […] it remains unclear how many times, and by whom, the islands were first settled.”

 Alonso Fernández de Lugo presenting the captured Guanche kings of Tenerife to Ferdinand and Isabella.
 (CC BY SA 3.0)

 Nonetheless, the 2017 study has allowed several researchers to feel more confident about their belief in the genetic ties between the Guanches and the Berber population.
 The study can be found in the journal Current Biology .